Class66/SemafoR/README.md

 ***CONFIGURATION IN ARRAY ONE:***

-1. In the ```semaphoresLedConfiguration``` array just add a new object - for our "To" semaphore it will be:
+1. In the ```semaphoresLedConfiguration``` array just add a new object.
+For our "To" semaphore it will be:

 ```javascript
 {